foucar/CASS/README.md

 cass::Processor::process().

-In cass::Processor::loadSettings() you need to load all user information, setup the dependencies you are relying on, and most importantly, the resulting histogram.
+In cass::Processor::loadSettings() you need to load all user information, setup the dependencies you are relying on, and most importantly, the result.
 With cass::Processor::setupCondition() you set up that your Processor has a condition.

 cass::Processor::setupGeneral() will setup all the default parameters that